 Personal Injury Firm in Los Angeles

-Multi-car accidents tend to be rather serious for several reasons which are very particular to these types of collisions.
-The majority of all traffic collisions involving three or more vehicles involve multiple impacts, which at the very least doubles the risk of injury or property loss for those involved.
-According to information collected by the National Safety Council, there has been a recent spike in multi-car collisions involving serious injuries and fatalities.
+Multi-car accidents tend to be serious for several reasons which are very particular to these types of collisions.
+The majority of all traffic collisions involving three or more vehicles will involve multiple impacts, which only increases the risk of serious injury and significant property loss.

 Multi-car accidents tend to occur on freeways rather than on city streets.
-The higher speeds on freeways make it hat much more difficult for drivers to avoid and react to what are typically sudden and unexpected collisions.
-There is a pattern when it comes to multi-car collisions, and there are several circumstances which are usually seen in these cases.
-Some reasons why multi-car collisions are so common include:
+The higher speeds on freeways make it that much more difficult for drivers to avoid and react to what are typically sudden and unexpected collisions.

-Another important thing to consider is the issue of comparative vs. contributory negligence.
-The majority of states abide by the rules of comparative negligence, which means that a claimant involved in an accident may get compensation against the at-fault driver even if the claimant is partly responsible.
-On the other hand, states that abide by the rules of contributory negligence mean that a claimant who is determined to have even just 1% of fault is ineligible for any compensation.
+Another important legal consideration in multi-car collisions is the issue of comparative vs. contributory negligence.
+The state of California abides by the rules of comparative negligence, which means that a claimant involved in an accident may get compensation against the at-fault driver even if the claimant is partly responsible.

 Multi-car accidents often result in multiple claims and, therefore, usually become severely contested, drawn out affairs.
 For one, there’s no real standardized method for assigning liability in these types of collisions.
 Sometimes, one driver will be deemed 100% responsible, and other times multiple drivers may share in the responsibility.